 The Old Gavia Road is a short section of the famous climb to the Passo di Gavia.
 It’s 500m long and is an old road near the abyss.
 It’s now quite washed out with large stones and in places where the railing was missing it had been replaced with strings.
 The road is certainly breathtaking and it has a fearsome reputation.
-Currently it's blocked on both sides.
+Despite the fact that there is a driving ban, the barriers on both sides have disappeared.

 Aucanquilcha is a massive stratovolcano at an elevation of 6,176m (20,262ft) above the sea level, located in Antofagasta Region of northern Chile.
 An old mine road used to run to the top, but now much of it above 5,500m has been wiped out by landslides.
 For several years, it was the highest driveable road in the world.